Corporate sociopolitical activism: "Go woke, go broke" counter-movement

 Beginning to a major degree in the 2020s, members of the American right have perpetuated efforts to boycott companies that openly support "woke" causes.
-The phrase "Go woke, go broke" has been an American political umbrella catchphrase used by right-wing groups to criticize and boycott businesses publicly supporting progressive policies, including empowering women, LGBTQ people and critical race theory ("going woke"), claiming that stock value and business performance will inevitably suffer ("going broke") as a result of adopting values of diversity, equity, and inclusion.
+The phrase "Go woke, go broke" has been an American political umbrella catchphrase used by right-wing groups to criticize and boycott businesses publicly supporting progressive policies, including empowering women, LGBTQ people (i.e. rainbow capitalism) and critical race theory ("going woke"), claiming that stock value and business performance will inevitably suffer ("going broke") as a result of adopting values of diversity, equity, and inclusion.
 Many companies subject to "go woke go broke" campaigns, including AB InBev, Target, and the Walt Disney Company have seen declines in revenue, profit, and/or stock value as a result of the "go woke go broke" backlash campaigns.
 Some figures in business, such as Mark Cuban, have defended companies engaging in "wokeness" by arguing that engaging in social justice causes reflects companies caring about their customers.
-Researchers have found little validity in the phrase, variously calling it false, "dead" or a "myth" pointing to their research showing that commitment embracing diverse backgrounds leads to an increase in financial success.

-When conservatives boycotted various companies in 2023, such as Bud Light, Target, and The Walt Disney Company, these companies experienced a loss in sales and stock value drops, while Disney lost subscribers to its streaming platform Disney+.
+When customers boycotted various companies in 2023, such as Bud Light, Target, and The Walt Disney Company, these companies experienced a loss in sales and stock value drops, while Disney lost subscribers to its streaming platform Disney+.
 Experts said these losses could not be solely attributed to the boycotts and that they could stem from other causes, such as the companies' responses to the boycotts.
 Some movies said to be "woke" have gone on to financial success, such as Greta Gerwig's 2023 movie Barbie, while others, such as The Marvels, released to a record low box office for Marvel.
 A 2025 study that analyzed responses to 10,000 films concluded that there was no consistent pattern linking progressive themes in movies to harm in the box office results.
-The study instead highlighted the poor execution of movies as responsible for their financial outcome.
+The study suggested problems may be linked instead to poor execution, such as "heavy-handed political messaging, clumsy canon changes, or anachronistic dialogue".